grushaprasad/cosc426/ProductiveStruggle.md

-## Things to do when you run into errors or challenges
+## (Non comprehensive list of) Things to do when you run into errors or challenges

 - If you are having issues with installing environments, running files, etc before you reach out to me, pause and ask yourself these questions: Have you had to do something similar in a previous lab or homework?
 How is what you are doing different from what you've done before?
 Which of these changes are causing the error?